 As a development program, every house league player is eligible to attend a tryout.
 Tryouts are conducted and from there, cuts are made such that teams will have a maximum of 17 rostered players (2 goalies, 15 skaters).
 There are 8 spots for extended player roster positions to act as alternates to practice with the team and play when rostered players are absent.
 No other players can be on ice for DS practices or games unless part of the rostered 17 core players or 8 extended player roster.

 How will teams be selected?

-Each team will consist of a maximum of 15 skaters and 2 goalies with up to 8 named alternates that may be added throughout the season.
-In order to play on a DS team, the player must attend all tryouts for her age group or receive an exemption in advance from the DS coach of that division and approved by the HL executive (2ndVP or HL Director).
+Each team will consist of a maximum of 15 skaters and 2 goalies along with with 8 selected extended roster players that may attend throughout the season.
+In order to play on a DS team, the player must attend all tryouts for her age group or receive an exemption in advance from the DS coach of that division and approved by the HL executive (2ndVP and Jr HL Director).
 DS teams are intended as a development program for House League players to improve their game and as such the team selection may reflect this intention at the discretion of the DS coach and tryout evaluators for that division.

 Why was my daughter cut at the tryouts?